-A sibling link is defined as a child's brother or sister (living in the same household) already on roll and attending the school you have applied to or at an adjacent infant/junior school and who will still be attending the school the following academic year.
+A sibling link is defined as a child's brother or sister (living in the same household) already on roll and attending the school and who will still be attending the school the following academic year.
 This category includes step-brothers/step-sisters; adoptive and foster brothers/sisters living in the same household or children whose parents are married or cohabiting and live together within the same household.
 This does not include siblings who live in a different household.
 Twins, triplets and other children of multiple births will be admitted above the admission limit of a school if the limit has been reached by admitting one of the multiple birth children.
 A sibling link at the school does not guarantee admission to the school.